Adam-Lechnos/windows-enforcer/README.md

       ping -n 1 10.10.0.1 | find "TTL" && ping -n 1 -a 10.10.0.1 | find "RT-AC5300-C300" && ipconfig | find "DAMO.NET"
       set neterror[0]=%errorlevel%
       ```
+1. Create a folder on the NAS\` parent `Z` drive, `damo_net_last-runs`, with read, write, and delete access for all users.
+This is where the `enforce-checker.sh` script can iterate and parse each text file created for every run by each local host to ensure each client completed a `first_run_enforcement_check` within the last 28 days from the day the enforcement checker is executed.

 #### Permissions
 * Read access should be the default permission for the parent and subdirectories of the Shared Folder to allow for local Windows [robocopy](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/robocopy) to copy the data.
 * Write access should only be granted to admins designated to determine host enforcement.